 This schedule is for three-phase non-residential service to water pumps that supply water to agricultural projects.

-Other Power Service: Temporary Power Service: Temporary power will be charged at the Small General Service Rate.
+Temporary Power Service: Temporary power will be charged at the Small General Service Rate.

-Service Outside City Limits: Electric service fees/rates for those connected to the City Electric System, but living outside the City of St. George incorporated area will be higher than the rates paid by those inside the incorporated area of the city, as determined from time by the City Council.
+Service Outside City Limits: Electric service fees/rates for those connected to the City Electric System but living outside the City of St. George incorporated area will be higher than the rates paid by those inside the incorporated area of the city, as determined from time by the City Council.

 General Water Service Rate: